docker/docs/desktop/networking.md

 Port forwarding works for `localhost`. `--publish`, `-p`, or `-P` all work.
 Ports exposed from Linux are forwarded to the host.

-Our current recommendation is to publish a port, or to connect from another container.
+We recommend you publish a port, or to connect from another container.
 This is what you need to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.